 4. A merchant would say this when “The debt is paid in full”.
-As our Kinsman Redeemer, the Lord Jesus paid the exacted payment to set us free from the bondage of sin.
+As our Kinsman Redeemer, the Lord Jesus paid the exact payment to set us free from the bondage of sin.

 5. A priest would use this word when examining a perfect animal sacrifice when the devout worshipper brought a lamb without blemish, a male of the first year (according to God's instructions in Exodus 12:5), to be offered as a sacrifice.

 PRAYER: Father in Heaven, thank You for sending Jesus to shed His blood, to die, and pay the price for my sins.
-Thank You for giving Him the strength to finish the word He did at Calvary.
-He did it all He finished the work You sent Him to do.
+Thank You for giving Him the strength to finish the work He did at Calvary.
+He did it all, He finished the work You sent Him to do.
 In Jesus name, Amen.

 Thank you for reading PART 6 of the 7 PART Series titled “7 Sayings of Christ on the Cross”.
 Please visit this website tomorrow for Part 7.